mgatland/mcmanager/README.md

 If this is a brand new server, download server.jar from the official minecraft website and place it in this folder.
 You also have to create a text file called eula.txt and make its contents 'eula=true' to signify that you agree to the Minecraft licence agreement.
 All other files will be generated when you first run the server.

-* Create a Vultr account (if you don't already have one)
-* In Vultr, create a new Startup Script.
-Name it 'minecraft 1'
-* Paste in all the code from the Vultr startup script in this folder

 ### Step 3

 Create a Vultr account.

-In Vultr, create a new Startup Script. name it 'minecraft 1' (exactly like that).
+In Vultr, create a new Startup Script. name it 'minecraft v1' (exactly like that).
 Copy in the example startup script from this repository.

 Look at the first few lines of the script.